-9 Although Ms. Manetti has identified some animals in the vicinity that qualify as highly 10 associated with Garry Oak trees, this does not establish that the Garry Oak trees at the project site are important to those species.
-Ms. Manetti testified that a couple unnamed 11 experts had told her that "these birds" use the Garry Oak on the project site.
-If Ms. 12 Manetti is referring to neotropical birds, her expert testimony is not sufficient to meet her burden of proof in establishing that the project site is used by neotropical birds.
-13 The experts were not named and were not present for cross-examination.
-As such, 14 little weight can be assigned to their testimony.
-More important, it is entirely unclear 15 whether the oak on the project site would be considered "important" to those birds, even if they did use the trees.
-Given the proximity of a park and swamp, the isolated 16 trees at the project site may not attract many such birds, or play any significant role in 17 fulfilling the habitat needs of the birds for that area of the City.
+Although Ms. Manetti has identified some animals in the vicinity that qualify as highly associated with Garry Oak trees, this does not establish that the Garry Oak trees at the project site are important to those species.
+Ms. Manetti testified that a couple experts had told her that "these birds" use the Garry Oak on the project site.
+If Ms. Manetti is referring to neotropical birds, her expert testimony is not sufficient to meet her burden of proof in establishing that the project site is used by neotropical birds.
+The experts were not present for cross-examination.
+More important, it is entirely unclear whether the oak on the project site would be considered "important" to those birds, even if they did use the trees.
+Given the proximity of a park and swamp, the isolated trees at the project site may not attract many such birds, or play any significant role in fulfilling the habitat needs of the birds for that area of the City.